 Just like adults, children learn in different ways.
 While some children learn best by exploring with their eyes and ears while sitting, others prefer to explore physically.
 All children learn best when more than one of their five senses is engaged.

-Though your child isn’t sitting, this doesn’t mean they’re not listening.
+Even if your child isn’t sitting, it doesn’t mean they’re not listening.
 They will still look for you while adventuring, so it’s best to continue modeling storytime behavior while your little explorer is out and about.